simp/pupmod-simp-simp_snmpd/README.md

 See the "Access" section for details on how the access is configured.

 There are a few snmp options that can be configured directly from this module via hiera.
-If you wish to add configuration files to the SIMP setup set `simp_snmpd::include_userdir` to true, and add and configuration files to the directory defined by `simp_snmpd::user_snmpd_dir`, by default `/etc/snmp/snmpd.d`.
+Other changes to the configuration can be done by adding configuration files to the user snmpd dir.
+Set `simp_snmpd::include_userdir` to true in hiera, and add configuration files to the directory defined by `simp_snmpd::user_snmpd_dir`, by default `/etc/snmp/snmpd.d`.